 - Workers in jobs covered by private death benefits and disability plans.6

-Employers must provide employees the proper forms to file a workers’ comp claim.
+Employers must provide employees with the proper forms to file a workers’ comp claim.
 These forms are also available online with instructions from the Nevada Department of Business and Industry, Division of Industrial Relations (DIR), Workers’ Compensation Section (WCS).

 However, Nevada workers’ compensation laws are designed to ensure quick and efficient compensation to injured or disabled workers but at a reasonable cost to their employer.9